DavyMerlo/PokemonApi/README.md

 Now you can use it in Postman or Swagger ('http://localhost:3000/api-docs/'),...;

 => Type in terminal 'npx ts-node prisma/import.ts {PokemonIdorPokemonName}' to add a pokemon from the external service to the database.

+OR u can run this in docker: Type in terminal 'docker-compose up'